 As a solution aimed at small and midsized businesses, Proofpoint Essentials is the cheaper option overall.
-Mimecast’s starter package is 27% more expensive than Proofpoint’s Business package, and Mimecast’s M2 and M2A packages are both 50% more expensive than Proofpoint’s Advanced and Pro package respectively.
+Mimecast’s starter package is 27% more expensive than Proofpoint’s Business package, and Mimecast’s M3R and M3RA packages are both 50% more expensive than Proofpoint’s Advanced and Pro package respectively.
 In addition, Mimecast charge extra for technical support and require a set-up fee for their products.

 As two mature Email Security Gateway solutions, there are a lot of similarities between the two platforms.
 Both provide comprehensive threat protection features, admin controls, and data loss prevention.